Amal Clooney Attends Prince Charles' Star-Studded Dinner in Her Most Glam Outfit to Date

 The darling couple attends Prince Charles' star-studded dinner at Buckingham Palace on March 12.
 Celebrating the work of the Prince's Trust Group, the 41-year-old barrister steals the spotlight at the extravagant event in her dazzling ensemble.

-Amal stuns in a fit and flare gown, which features a dramatic asymmetrical cape.
-And if you look closely, you'll notice her left arm is adorned with intricate gold beading.
+Amal stuns in a fit and flare gown by Jean-Louis Scherrer by Stephane Rolland, which features a dramatic asymmetrical cape.

+It's from the Spring 2007 collection and if you look closely, you'll notice her left arm is adorned with intricate gold beading.
 She pairs her dress with a metallic gold clutch and beautifully demure diamond earrings.

 She is truly a vision in white and her effortlessly elegant design is fit for royalty.
 If anything, she's wearing her most glam ensemble to date.